 I was told by a brother, Neal, and, by Pat, that the Great Sand Dunes are worth a look so I take a quick side trip to test their recommendation.

-The dunes get bigger as I drive a narrow two lane road from the big highway deeper into the National Monument.There appears no reason for the dunes to be here amid more natural junipers, high desert grass, cactus.
-It is, as if, a celestial construction crew got wrong work orders and dumped truckload after truckload of sand until some angel woke up from a good night’s sleep and immediately cancelled the project.
+The dunes get bigger as I drive a narrow two lane road from the big highway deeper into the National Monument.There appears no reason for the dunes to be here amid natural junipers, high desert grass, cactus.
+It is, as if, a celestial construction crew got wrong work orders and dumped truckload after truckload of sand right here until some angel woke up from a good night’s sleep and immediately cancelled the project.
 In New Mexico, we have our White Sands National Monument, but none of those dunes are as tall as these.
-Here, the sand hills seem out of place, but, nature doesn’t make mistakes.
+Here, the sand seems very much out of place, but, nature can’t ever be accused of making mistakes.

-At the National Monument visitor center, there are photos, posters, and displays to educate those who want to be educated.
+At the National Monument visitor center, there are photos, posters, and displays for those who want to be educated on sand.
 Visitors can climb the dunes by following a path out to them from the visitor center.
-You take off your shoes before you reach the dunes and wade across a little stream.
-Visitors, who are hiking up the dunes, look like ants trying to touch the lazy white drifting clouds and, for a quarter, you can watch them through telescopes mounted on an outside patio fence.
+Visitors, hiking up the dunes, look like ants trying to touch the lazy white drifting clouds.

-Not staying long, I get back on the road to Creede, Colorado.
+Not having time to stay long, I get back on the road to Creede, Colorado and Hermit’s Lake.

-I’m guessing, even if I don’t see the dunes again, this would be one of the first places a tour of cats, from Japan ,would stop and spend an entire day romping in the kitty litter.
+I’m guessing, even if I don’t see these dunes again, this would be one of the first places a tour of foreign cats, from Japan ,would stop and spend an entire day romping in the kitty litter.

 Seeing cats surfing down these hills on boogie boards would be amazing.